VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

 People who are aware of the majority of ways to success in their field, and know which one suits given situation better are called an experts.

-I feel that it's natural for all the Science.
-But I often meet smart people, who are so blind.
+I often meet smart people, who don't want to go further than following.
+They stick to idea that in the world something which is *"right"*, so that if you act in different way they call it *"wrong"*.
 They see only one approach and don't even want to consider others.
-I found a theory in transactional analysis by Eric Berne, which explains this phenomenon.
+I found a theory in Transactional Analysis, which explains this phenomenon.

+## Transactional Analysis

 ## The ego states
 You as a person consist of at least 3 different personalities --